robotlegs/robotlegs-framework/src/robotlegs/bender/core/message/dispatcher/readme.md

 todo: decide if allowed, justify

-## Safety

-todo: write safety tests

 ## Speed

-Message Dispatcher performs roughly the same as an Event Dispatcher for non-callback handlers.
+A Message Dispatcher performs roughly the same as an Event Dispatcher for non-callback handlers.
 Handlers that accept callbacks slow things down and increase the stack depth.

 ## Limitations